zembutsu/docs.docker.jp/engine/reference/run.rst

    --rm=false: Automatically remove the container when it exits (incompatible with -d)

 ..
 Note: When you set the --rm flag, Docker also removes the volumes associated with the container when the container is removed.
 This is similar to running docker rm -v my-container.
 Only volumes that are specified without a name are removed.
 For example, with docker run --rm -v /foo -v awesome:/bar busybox top, the volume for /foo will be removed, but the volume for /bar will not.
-Volumes inheritted via --volumes-from will be removed with the same logic -- if the original volume was specified with a name it will not be removed.
+Volumes inherited via --volumes-from will be removed with the same logic -- if the original volume was specified with a name it will not be removed.

 .. note::